pmean/build-website/text/05/SampleSizeBinary.md

 size when the rates are close to 50% compared to when the probabilities are small.
-In contrast, though, a relative change is easier to detect when the rates are close to 50% than when the rates are small. you normally don\'t talk about relative changes for large probabilities, because doubling a probability like 80% leads to a nonsensical result.
+In contrast, though, a relative change is easier to detect when the rates are close to 50% than when the rates are small. you normally don't talk about relative changes for large probabilities, because doubling a probability like 80% leads to a nonsensical result.

 In response, he told me that the rate in the control group was likely to